 Check out this landscaper Instagram for inspiration: @perennial_landscaping

 Your business name is a cornerstone of your brand, so make sure that it’s unique, creative, and communicates your business values.

 The landscaping industry is a competitive one, so you want your name to be memorable.
 Try using Looka’s free Business Name Generator to quickly come up with creative ideas, check domain availability, and see logo designs.

 Make sure that your business name meets the following criteria:

 If you’re interested in learning about naming your business, read our guide to coming up with a catchy business name here!

 Step 3: List the landscaping services you want to offer

-Landscaping offers a large variety of services from mowing lawns to landscape design and planting.
-Create your services list based on what you’re comfortable doing, and keep an eye on what is most in-demand in your region.
-The fun part is that you’ll be able to learn new skills and expand your services list as you gain experience and gauge what your community wants.
+Landscaping includes a large variety of services from mowing lawns to landscape design and planting.
+Create your services list based on what you’re comfortable doing, and keep an eye on what is most in demand in your region.
+You’ll be able to learn new skills and expand your services list as you gain experience and gauge what your community wants.